janat08/socialNetwork/README.md

 fixed post to all
-make tickets go through email, and delete images after instance is over city search using administrative_area_level_2
+make tickets go through email, and delete images after instance is over city search using administrative_area_level_2 calendar work for span of days control acces for private events refractor post to friends/family so that it may simultaneously post to several types of circles at once, without requiring 4 posts to post to all circles refractor browseEvents to not use totalEnd/Start since instances span days now

 Schema
 user > post> owner> user